 Everyone has heard of SEO but how much of what you have heard is true?
 Everyone has an idea of how SEO works but business should know the truth about SEO and understand how it REALLY works.
-Trust me, your marketing company will thank you as they won’t have to explain away common misconceptions about SEO.
+Trust me, your marketing company will thank you as they won’t have to explain away common SEO myths.

 1. Just claiming your website on Google is going to make you rank.